-For single women, there are a few options:
+For single women, there are a number of fertility treatment options available:

 Some patients come to CARE having already found a donor, but if you need help we have a huge list of donors that you can choose from.
 Once you’ve told us what you’re looking for, we’ll match you with someone who fits your profile as closely as possible.
 Read more about donor sperm